 You will be reimbursed for courses you go on if they are deemed relevant to your job or your training.
 This isn’t clearly defined – best option is to find a course you want to do, ask your employer in advance whether they’ll refund it, then book on if they say yes.
 You can do many of the courses that are recognised internationally e.g. ATLS, APLS – if you want to do these and/or need them for applications, may be sensible to get them done in NZ for free!

-(c) Swapping Jobs
+(d) Swapping Jobs

 In theory you are able to swap any of your rotations.
 To do so you need to fill out a swap form stating which rotation you have and which rotation you want to have.
 You are most likely to get a swap approved if you can find a reciprocal swapper.
 You can, however, submit a form without a pre-organised match and hope they’ll pair you to an anonymous swapper.
-Ask your recruiting DHB about who to email and for a swap form if you get dealt a rough hand.
+Ask your recruiting DHB who to email and for a swap form if you get dealt a rough hand.

 If you begin as a House Officer and want to upgrade to a Registrar this can be done; you’ll have to have an offer of a Registrar job and also give 3 months notice on your House Officer contract.

 There are loads of other bonuses you can claim once you begin work.
 Examples include claiming 1.5x pay for working public holidays (on top of your existing salary and banding) and claiming ‘additional hours’ if your co-worker calls in sick (on top of your existing salary!).
 You are also guaranteed at least one free hot meal per shift.
 In some hospitals this translates to a totally free canteen; just swipe your ID to “pay”.

 You are paid fortnightly!
 Your income tax is deducted at source; there is no tax-free allowance in NZ.
 You do pay pension contributions though can claim these back when you exit the country.
 As in the UK, each rotation has a different banding (called Category).